spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### L

 _Wrong word or phrase.
-Includes even phrasal verbs and reflexives with missing particle/reflexive marker._
+Includes even phrasal verbs, reflexives with missing particle/reflexive marker, and multiword prepositions._

 This error code can be used only to mark existing Swedish words that have been used in an incorrect way or context